ibimina/aperitif/README.md

 ### What I learned

-How to fetch data using custom hooks in reactjs with Api How to use Context ,Reducers, and custom theme hook
+- How to fetch data using custom hooks in reactjs with Api
+- How to use Context ,Reducers, and custom theme hook
+- How to create an array with the given API data
 ## Author

 - Ibimina Hart